JagDogger2525/RetroPie-Game-Saves/README.md

 Folder: home > roms > gba

-* Castlevania - Circle of the Moon // Slot 1 - Name: Konami - 78.0% Beaten - Location: Chapel Tower - Level: 34 - Time: 6:12:46
+* Castlevania - Circle of the Moon // All Modes Unlocked